tstackhouse/stylish-telegram/README.md

 ## History

-I was using this locally and had a bunch of tweaks for the telegram web UI, but foolishly didn't have a backup of all my rules, so I'm publishing the rules here as I recreate my old styles over time.
+I was using this locally and had a bunch of tweaks for the Telegram web UI, but foolishly didn't have a backup of all my rules, so I'm publishing the rules here as I recreate my old styles over time.
 Eventually I'll post this up on userstyles.org.